-If your package is less than two pounds, the cheapest shipping will almost certainly be offered by the United States Postal Service.
+If your package is less than two pounds, the cheapest place to ship packages will almost certainly be the United States Postal Service.

 If your parcel weighs less than 13 ounces and qualifies for first-class postage, it will be even cheaper.

 If your parcel is slightly over two pounds, the USPS still offers good deals on parcels that fit in a priority mail flat rate box even if it isn't the cheapest way to ship internationally.